oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-cloud-links-plsql/create-user/create-user.md

     ![Forbidden error.](images/forbidden-error.png =65%x*)

-    >**Note:** The **Couldn't load data** error on the page is due to being in the wrong compartment.
-You will learn how to navigate to your assigned compartment next.

     OCI resources are organized into compartments.
 To navigate to your assigned sandbox reservation compartment, click the **Compartment** field.
 Next, enter your assigned compartment name (or partial name) from the **Reservation Information** page in the **Compartment** text box.
 Once your assigned compartment is displayed in the drop-down list under the **`Livelabs`** node, click it.

     ![Select your assigned compartment.](images/ll-select-compartment.png =65%x*)